mrrusof/mrrusof.github.io/_posts/2016-02-19-captured-wise-men.markdown

 unfeasible with each day that they remained imprisoned.

-I really liked this problem because the first time I heard it, it sounded impossible for them to save their lives.
+I really liked this problem because the first time I heard it, it sounded impossible for the wise men to save their lives.
 The reason is that I pictured solitary confinement as a condition that barred all form of communication.